Sniper: Shot placement

 Shot placement, which is where on the body the sniper is aiming, varies with the type of sniper.
 Military snipers, who generally do not shoot at targets at less than 300 m, usually attempt body shots, aiming at the chest.
 These shots depend on tissue damage, organ trauma, and blood loss to kill the target.
 Body shots are used because the chest is a larger target.

 Police snipers, who generally shoot at much shorter distances, may attempt a more precise shot at particular parts of body or particular devices: in one incident in 2007 in Marseille, a GIPN sniper took a shot from 80 m at the pistol of a police officer threatening to commit suicide, destroying the weapon and preventing the police officer from killing himself.

-In a high-risk or hostage-taking situation where a suspect is imminently threatening to kill a hostage, police snipers may take head shots to ensure an instant kill.
+In high-risk or hostage situations where a suspect is threatening to imminently kill a hostage, police snipers may take head shots to ensure an instant kill.
 The snipers aim for the medulla oblongata to sever the spine from the brain.
 While this is believed to prevent the target from reflexively firing their weapon, there is evidence that any brain-hit is sufficient.